-- A. communicate appropriately in the clinical environment, both verbally and in written form, using correct terminology related to human musculoskeletal anatomy and basic biomechanics; - B. demonstrate proficiency in the clinical skill of identifying selected bony landmarks, joints, muscles, nerves and ligaments by observation and/or palpation; and - C. appropriately apply foundational knowledge of regional musculoskeletal anatomy/physiology, basic neuromuscular anatomy, and human biomechanics to the analysis of patient positions/movements in the correct interpretation and execution of a PT plan of care.
+- A. communicate with patients and with therapists/interdisciplinary team members , both verbally and in written form, using correct terminology related to human musculoskeletal anatomy and basic biomechanics; - B. demonstrate proficiency in the clinical skill of identifying selected bony landmarks, joints, muscles, nerves and ligaments by observation and/or palpation; and - C. appropriately apply foundational knowledge of regional musculoskeletal anatomy/physiology, basic neuromuscular anatomy, and human biomechanics to the analysis of patient positions/movements in the correct interpretation and execution of an OT plan of care.